codingwhite/geeksforgeeks-as-books/README.md

 ## Tools

-Want to create a book from the geeksforgeeks site yourself?
+Want to create a book from the `geeksforgeeks` site yourself?
 No problem.
 But you'll need some tools to get started.
 Apart from `Python 2.7` you also need those.

-### 2. Scrapy
+### 1. Scrapy

 [Scrapy][2] is used to download webpages from `geeksforgeeks`.
 It makes it super easy to do so with it's rules.